mbaduk3/Cornell-AA/api/database.md

 - `acadGroup`: divides courses among the different schools (Arts, Engineering).
 A single course may fall under multiple academic groups.

+#

 The database instance is a single Sqlite3 file, labeled `db.sqlite`.

-As a simple POC, we can have two tables:
+To accomodate our requirements at this stage, we can have 3 tables:
-`class` and `req`.
+`class`, `req`, and a junction table `class_req`.

 `class`: <br>
 This table stores every single class instance.
 Columns are:
-- `class_id : int, primary_key` - the unique identifier for a record in the `class` table.
+- `course_id : int, primary_key` - the unique identifier for a record in the `class` table. *Note*: this identifier is given to us by Cornell API as `crseId`.
 - `name : string, not_null` - the full name of the course, such as "Introduction to Python".
-- `courseNumber : int, not_null` - the Cornell-issued course number for this course.
-- `reqId : int, foreign_key` - the foreign key linking to the entry in the `req` table.
+This is derived from `shortTitle` in the API response.

 `req`: <br>
-This table stores every requirement (as defined by us, not by Cornell).
+This is a lookup table which stores every requirement (as defined by us, not by Cornell).
 Columns are:
 - `req_id : int, primary_key` - the unique identifier for a record in the `req` table.
 - `code : string, not_null` - the code that Cornell gives this requirement (such as "HA-AS"), or our own custom one (if not a Cornell-defined requirement).

+`class_req`: <br>
+This is a junction table, forming the many-to-many relationship between classes and requirements.
+A class can satisfy multiple requirements, while a requirement can be satisfied by multiple classes.
+The primary key is a compound key composed of `course_id` and `req_id`.
+Columns are:
+- `course_id : int, not_null` - the foreign key linking to a specific entry in `class` table.
+- `req_id : int, not_null` - the foreign key linking to specific entry in the `req` table.

-This defines `req` to `class` as a one-to-many relationship.
-We will have to change this in the future, since a single class can fulfill multiple requirements.
-However, to keep it simple for this POC I'm starting with this simple abstraction.
+This defines `req` to `class` as a many-to-many relationship.